anthx/anthony-carrick-hugo-blog/content/post/tips-for-dealing-with-email.md

 ![Screenshot of Google Apps Script marketing page](../assets/images/apps-script-–-google-apps-script.png "Use Google Apps Script to script your own Google Workspace")

-With the help of some random website and Tom Scott for pointing out the existence of Apps Script in the first place, I came ended up with the following script that automatically archives (removes the Inbox label) on all emails already with a label after 10 days.
+With the help of some random website (https://v3b.com/2013/03/email-tips-clean-up-your-inbox-with-a-google-apps-script/) and Tom Scott's [video on AI](https://www.youtube.com/watch?v=jPhJbKBuNnA) for pointing out the existence of Apps Script in the first place, I came ended up with the following script that automatically archives (removes the Inbox label) on all emails already with a label after 10 days.
 I schedule the script to run every day.

 ```
 function archiveSweep() {